|

 This essentially spelled the end of the pure nitro days as the D.O.T. and the states demanded the desensitized product be used (perhaps DuPont did some lobbying here).
 Otto Cupler continued to manufacture and use the pure or white glycerin as it was called, along with red glycerin, until their plant blew up in 1978.
 Other small torpedo companies located across the country continued to do the same, but closed their doors long before 1978.
 The Otto Cupler Torpedo Co bought desensitized nitro after 1978 from Independent Explosives in Scranton, Pennsylvania, until their nitro plant blew up in 1989.
 Today, only the old Hercules Plant (Dyno Nobel), located in Joplin, Missouri, continues to manufacture nitroglycerin for dynamites, but refuses to supply EL-389-B.

+Contact us with questions or comments.
 Copyright © 2000-2008 The Otto Cupler Torpedo Co. & AnaLog Services, Inc.